vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 Products from this page that are available on Amazon are listed on [Amazon US](https://amzn.to/4ukI1pQ) and [Amazon NL](https://amzn.to/3OYGFBK).
-Not everything I own is on Amazon, some items like the desk, monitor, and chair are excluded because they've been replaced by newer models or were purchased elsewhere.
+Not everything I own is on Amazon.
+Some items, like the desk, monitor, and chair, are excluded because they have been replaced by newer models or were purchased elsewhere.
 Where a newer version exists, I link to that instead.

 ---